vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Supported Platforms
-- Tested on up-to-date versions of Windows 10, Windows 2016, Windows 2019 and Windows 2022, each running Windows PowerShell Desktop 7.2.4
+- Tested on up-to-date versions of Windows 10, Windows 2016, Windows 2019 and Windows 2022, each running Windows PowerShell 7.2.4
 - Supported target systems: vSAN ReadyNodes running VMware Cloud Foundation 4.4.x or VMware Cloud Foundation 4.3.x.

 # Limitations